cisl/python-jupyter-intro/README.md

 # Introduction to Python and Jupyter

-This repository contains a Jupyter notebook that introduces Python and Jupyter.
+This repository contains a Jupyter notebook that introduces Python (and Numpy/Scipy basics) and Jupyter.